What happened on Love Island last night? Everything you need to know

 Mike coupled up with Leanne after he stepped ahead.

-Our first twist of the sequence arrived when twins Jess and Eve sashayed into the villa, inflicting some heads to show already…
+Our first twist of the collection arrived when twins Jess and Eve sashayed into the villa, inflicting some heads to show already…

 Love Island continues weeknights and Sundays at 9pm on ITV2